LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 .. member:: xml_element->setAttributeNode(node::xml_attr)

    Adds the new attribute node.
 If an attribute with the same name already exists it is replaced.
-To add a namespace aware attribute, use setAttributeNodeNS instead.
+To add a namespace-aware attribute, use `setAttributeNodeNS` instead.

 .. member:: xml_element->setAttributeNodeNS(node::xml_attr)